n-claes/legolas/docs/getting-started/installation.md

 python setup.py develop
 ```
 This will automatically install the listed [dependencies](/getting-started/installation/#post-processing) if they are not already installed.
 Activate any conda/virtualenv environment
 beforehand in order to install pylbo there.
-The `develop` argument means that you the package will be automatically updated whenever
+The `develop` argument means that the package will be automatically updated whenever
 you update the repository.

 ## Sourcing the folder